ReactiveSets/toubkal/README.md

   return source
-    .query( get_query )  // delivers only what this user is authorized to get .plug( this.socket ) // Send and Receive data to/from web browser .filter( set_query ) // discards unauthorized write attempts
+    .query( get_query )  // delivers only what this user is authorized to get

+    ._add_destination( this.socket ) // Send and Receive data to/from web browser

+    .filter( set_query ) // discards unauthorized write attempts
   ;
 }